-The Government is delivering the Work Programme to provide individual help to overcome barriers to employment.
-It is investing to help families with childcare costs while they look for work.
+The Government is also investing to help families with childcare costs while they look for work.
 The Government intends that if at least one parent works 35 hours a week at the minimum wage – or 24 hours if they are a lone parent – the majority of children will be pulled out of poverty.

-Where breakdown occurs it is funding support services for separating and separated parents to ensure the interests of children are met.
-For families with multiple and complex needs it is investing £448 million to drive a radical shift in the help they get to ensure they get the support they need to turn their lives around.
+Where breakdown occurs, the government is funding support services for separating and separated parents to ensure the interests of children are met.
+For families with multiple and complex needs it recently invested £448 million to drive a radical shift in the help they get to ensure they get the support they need to turn their lives around.